crystalline/PixelScript/README.md

 # PixelScript
+A minimalistic native graphical JavaScript application runtime.
-A minimal SDL2 binding for V8 that allows to create a window, draw 2d graphics pixel-by-pixel and handle user input.
-It can be viewed as super-minimalisic native application framework for JavaScript.
+An SDL2 binding for V8 that allows to create a window, draw 2d graphics pixel-by-pixel and handle user input.
+Writing 2d games with JavaScript has never been this straightforward!

 ![alt screenshot](https://raw.githubusercontent.com/crystalline/PixelScript/master/demo.png)